MihaiTGP/SudokuSolver/README.md

 ```
 ## Additional Notes
 1. Both files need to be in the same directory.
 2. If u want to solve the sudoku, just press the TAB key.
-If you want to delete a number from the grid just press SPACE or BACKSPACE
+If you want to delete a number from the grid just press SPACE or BACKSPACE, press ESC to go back to the menu/exit
-4. This is version 1.3, it may be updated in the next few days or weeks or until I feel I'm done with it.
+4. This is version 2.0, this is almost the last update.

 ## Update Log:
 1.0 - Added the main files.
 (The user can still input letters and numbers even if it's not a valid position).